seanwest-flatiron/cy-virtual-machines/README.md

   to mimic commands that could have been typed in sequentially when manually setting up a VM
 - Vagrant has official Vyos and Kali VM base images (called boxes).
-There is no official Lubuntu Desktop 22.04 image, so a custom one was created and put in the boxes folder using this guide: https://www.engineyard.com/blog/building-a-vagrant-box-from-start-to-finish/.
+There is no official Lubuntu Desktop 22.04 image, so a custom one was created to be put into the boxes directory using this guide: https://www.engineyard.com/blog/building-a-vagrant-box-from-start-to-finish/.